hoc081098/kmp-viewmodel/README.md

 - `onCleared` is called when the ViewModel is cleared, you can override this method to do some clean up work.
-  But prefer to use `addCloseable` method instead of overriding this method.
+  But it is recommended to use the `addCloseable` method instead of overriding `onCleared` method.

 ### 3. Create your `ViewModel` in `commonMain` source set.